caglejohn/vacationplannerpro/vacation-planner-pro/src/main/frontend/README.md

 2. Save the files.
 3. While in the directory `src/main/frontend`, enter `npm run dev`.
 4. Open the localhost link to view changes.
 Vite does hot reloads on changes, so you only need to enter `npm run dev` once, and Vite will automatically refresh the view upon saves.
+5. If committing, in the directory `src/main/frontend`, run `npm run lint` to check for bugs

 ### Building Changes to the Frontend

 To build changes to the frontend:

 1. Save the files.
-2. While in the directory `src/main/frontend`, enter `npm run build`.
+2. In the directory `src/main/frontend`, run `npm run lint` to check for bugs
+3. In same directory, enter `npm run build`.
-3. The build will be copied into the folder `src/main/frontend/dist`
+4. The build will be copied into the folder `src/main/frontend/dist`
-4. Delete the old build-- remove contents of `src/main/webApp`
+5. Delete the old build-- remove contents of `src/main/webApp`
-5. While in the directory `vacationplannerpro/vacation-planner-pro/`, enter `mvn process-resources` to get build from dist -> webApp
+6. While in the directory `vacationplannerpro/vacation-planner-pro/`, enter `mvn process-resources` to get build from dist -> webApp
-6. In the same directory, enter `mvn liberty:dev` to view new build
+7. In the same directory, enter `mvn liberty:dev` to view new build